 Brew Box ships two pounds of single-origin coffee to your door each month.
 Unlike other services, they choose which coffee to send to you but they do allow the subscriber to select the roast level and choose whole bean, filter grind, or espresso grind.

 They only source sustainably and ethically grown coffee and roast each batch the day before shipping.

 Brew Box sent me a couple of bags of brans to try.
 Both the Columbian and Tanzania sourced coffee arrived fresh and made an excellent shot of espresso with a hefty layer of crema.
 Their medium roast was bang on in regards to roast level flavor and color.

 Brew Box’s packaging and shipping materials are pretty basic compared to the other services reviewed, who also include information about the grower and region.
 However, less packaging and promotional materials mean less waste which is commendable.

-There are dozens of coffee subscription services out there but these four seemed to rise to the top when I was researching brands for this article.
+There are dozens of coffee subscription services out there but these five seemed to rise to the top when I was researching brands for this article.
 It seems like there’s something for everyone when considering the variety of services offered.

-Overall, subscription coffee services are a great option for those that aren’t satisfied with the coffee available at their grocer or traditional retail.
+Overall, subscription services are a great option for those that aren’t satisfied with the coffee available at their grocer or traditional retail.